Foie gras controversy: Third-party opinions on U.S.-produced foie gras

 In June 2005, New York Times editor Lawrence Downes was invited to a visit of the same farm, including specifically the gavage process, and he "saw no pain or panic...The birds submitted matter-of-factly to a 15-inch tube inserted down the throat for about three seconds, delivering about a cup of corn pellets.
 The practice...seemed neither particularly gentle nor particularly rough."

-Dr. Ward Stone, wildlife pathologist with the NYSDEC and Adjunct Professor at SUNY has on several occasions conducted post-mortems on ducks that died from force feeding, including from the same farm a few months after Mr. Downes' visit.
+Dr. Ward Stone, wildlife pathologist with the NYSDEC and adjunct professor at SUNY has on several occasions conducted post-mortems on ducks that died from force feeding, including from the same farm a few months after Downes' visit.
 In September 2005, he writes: "the short tortured lives of ducks raised for foie gras is well outside the norm of farm practice.
 Having seen the pathology that occurs from foie gras production, I strongly recommend that this practice be outlawed."